MrOtherGuy/userchrome-intro/userChrome-intro.md

 UI uses `display: -moz-box` for almost all elements. -moz-box is rather similar to html flexbox, but there are some differences especially on how it reacts to certain attributes.
 There is nothing stopping you from using other display values like block, flex and even grid.
 Exception to this is display:contents which is treated as being equal to display:none.

+Many elements have their appearance set by `-moz-appearance:` property.
+This is kind of a special property which can override other values that you set.
+One example is `menupopup{-moz-appearance:menupopup}`.
+If you try to style such an element it may or may not respond to your changes because it will evetually be styled like default menupopup.
+The way around that is to set its `-moz-appearance:none`.
+Now though, you may need to apply some additional rules to it because it now receives none of the styles that are defined in -moz-appearance:menupopup.

 The UI uses heavily anonymous content.
 Browser toolbox label such elements beginning with "xul:".
 From CSS perspective this has following kind of effect:

 ```